MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     When you provide an answer, GitHub Copilot updates the spec.md file with clarifications.

-    > **NOTE**: If Copilot presents additional rounds of questions, continue answering until it indicates there are no further clarifications needed.
-The clarification process typically involves 1-2 rounds of questions as Copilot refines the specification.
+    > **NOTE**: If GitHub Copilot presents additional rounds of questions, continue answering until it indicates there are no further clarifications needed.
+The clarification process typically involves 1-2 rounds of questions as GitHub Copilot refines the specification.

     Once the clarification process is complete, review the updated **spec.md** file, and then accept the changes.